 Begin by reviewing the distribution of photoreceptors on the retina and how this should affect our visual experience.
 Explain to students that you will demonstrate that the human eye is incapable of detecting details and color from objects in our peripheral vision.
 Select a volunteer from the class and ask him or her to sit in a chair facing the class.
 Instruct the volunteer to pick a point in front of them and to foveate (i.e., stare directly at) that point for the duration of the demonstration.
 Then, take a playing card and hold it about 2 feet from the side of the volunteer's head, just out of their peripheral vision.
 Tell the volunteer to inform the class when they can determine any of the playing card's features (color, suit, or value).
-Then, slowly bring the card into the volunteer that they should continue to look straight ahead, and not to look at the card directly.
+Then, slowly bring the card into the volunteer's visual field, while maintaining the same distance between the card and their head.
+Remind your volunteer that they should continue to look straight ahead, and not to look at the card directly.
 If done correctly, students will be amazed by how close to the center of the volunteer's visual field the card must be before he or she can identify the cards color, suit, and value correctly.
-Students who wish to replicate the demonstration themselves can do so by selecting a random card without looking at it, holding the card at arm's length from their ear, and their head.
+Students who wish to replicate the demonstration themselves can do so by selecting a random card without looking at it, holding the card at arm's length from their ear, and then slowly rotating their arm to the front while maintaining the arm's length distance between the card and their head.
 Again, it is critical that the student look straight ahead while performing the experiment.